-Students who are late to class are subject to a school detention unless the student has a written pass from the previous faculty member.
+Students who are late to class are subject to school detention unless the student has a written pass from a faculty or staff member.

-A student who arrives at school after 3rd period is considered one full-day absent; the reporting requirements for an absence are to be followed.
-Any athlete arriving after 3rd period must have a written explanation of lateness.
-Administration will determine eligibility to participate in activities for that day.
+Any student arriving at school after 3rd period is considered one full day absent: the reporting requirements for an absence are to be followed.
+Any student arriving after the conclusion of 3rd. period is ineligible to participate in any co-curriculars or athletics that day.
+Any student who has 3 or more consecutive days of lateness is ineligible to participate in any co-curricular or athletic activity.